Philip Kives: Adult life

 In 1946, Kives left Saskatchewan and moved to Winnipeg.
 There, he sold iceboxes, drove a taxi and delivery truck, was a short order cook, and finished high school.
 In 1953, at the age of 24, he was hired as a door-to-door salesman in the city and nearby country towns, and succeeded in selling sewing machines and stainless steel cookware.
 Two years later, he and his brother Theodore moved to Atlantic City, New Jersey, selling kitchen items on the Boardwalk beside other pitchmen, including Ed McMahon, and developing his salesmanship.

-In 1961, Kives traveled to New York City where he worked at Macy’s Department Store doing floor demonstrations of a new "revolutionary" product: the non-stick Teflon frying pan.
-He returned to Canada and made the first of many deals with Eaton’s Department Store: he offered to pay for television advertising of the frying pan, if Eaton’s agreed to stock it.
+In 1961, Kives traveled to New York City where he worked at Macy's Department Store doing floor demonstrations of a new revolutionary product: the non-stick Teflon frying pan.
+He returned to Canada and made the first of many deals with Eaton's Department Store: he offered to pay for television advertising of the frying pan, if Eaton's agreed to stock it.
 Many pans were sold, but the product itself was a failure because, after a time, the Teflon coating came off during cooking.
 Kives' marketing formula consisted of live two-and-a-half minute TV commercials, in which he recreated the fast-talking "hard sell" that he had developed in the United States.
 He is often credited with creating what would come to be known as the "infomercial".
 The success of this formula led Kives to set up his own company, K-Tel.

+He was the uncle of journalist Bartley Kives.

 Kives was a long time resident of Winnipeg.
 He died 27 April 2016, at the age of 87.